rsepulveda2/rsa-form/README.md

 You can customize the look and feel of the login widget by:

-- Changing the css file: /stylesheets/rsa-form.css
+- Changing it's css file: /stylesheets/rsa-form.css

 - Replacing the graphics for the keypad.
 The following files can be replaced: /images/(0.png - 9.png, clr.png, del.png)